 The South Wing Computer Room (SWCR) was set up in 2010 as a small research facility (SRF) to provide managed accommodation for rack mounted equipment for research groups.
-It is overseen by a Management Committee, which derives its authority from the Information Technology Strategy Committee (ITSC), and has representation from IT Services, finance and significant user groups of the SWCR.
+It is overseen by a Management Committee, which derives its authority from the Information Technology Strategy Committee (ITSC), and has representation from Information and Computing Services, Finance, Facilities and significant user groups of the SWCR.
 The committee meets at least once a Term.

 SWCR SRF Committee membership